-- What factors to consider when buying a desktop computer for SMB use?
+- What should I look for when buying a desktop for a small business?

 - Should my desktop computer have an SSD or GPU?

 - How much processing power does my SMB desktop need?

-After choosing a desktop PC with the components to meet your power needs today and into the foreseeable future — processors, graphics card, memory, and storage — small business owners will want to also consider the design and warranty options available.
+After choosing a desktop PC with the components to meet your power needs today and into the foreseeable future — processors, graphics card, memory, and storage — small business owners will want to also consider the design.
 For instance, a more compact design may be more unobtrusive and can stay out of the way to foster better customer interactions when used in the front office reception area, but these miniature PCs may not be as upgradable as larger tower styles.
 And although a tower can occupy a lot of space, the roomy enclosure makes upgrading a cinch and can help protect your investment.

 When it comes to extending the life of your investment, a solid warranty policy can ensure your business is operational with minimal downtime.
 Consumer desktops often come with a standard one-year policy, but workstations and desktops for enterprise often ship with three-year warranties that buyers can sometime upgrade to up to five years.
 If you don’t have a dedicated IT infrastructure to service your equipment, an extended warranty policy can help to minimize disruption to your workflow.
 If your PC manufacturer doesn’t offer an extended warranty policy, consider buying from retailers that offer their own extended protection plans that cover the standard manufacturing defects along with accidental damage.

 Solid-state drives and graphics cards are optional upgrades that can deliver more performance to your desktop, especially if you intend to keep your investment for a number of years.
 Fortunately, the price of SSDs has dropped significantly in recent years, making them a sound investment to get more performance out of your desktop.
 If you’re on a budget, consider a workstation with multiple drive bays.
 You can load the operating system and frequently used apps on a primary SSD to get the speed benefits and offload larger files and documents to a secondary hard drive to save money.